Content Marketing

 Rapid Response

-One website for the project and company
+One website for the project and the company

 For companies that are able to maintain the original project name, it’s best to keep the open source project and commercial company websites together rather than separate if you can.
 Two different websites can cause confusion and require double the effort to maintain.
 Much of that effort will be duplicative.